Conversation Confidence is a collection of tips by Leil Lowndes to improve your social interactions.

 - You and me (for good friends and lovers)

-Leil Lowndes suggest to create an inside story which you can use between the two of you.
+Leil Lowndes suggests creating an inside story that you can use between the two of you.

 You can use a person’s child nickname as a powerful tool in building a personal bond.

 Ed.: I experienced this myself when a girl I used to date used an old nickname of mine and it did feel closer.

 I couldn’t agree more with Leil Lowndes when she recommends doing something different every now and then.
 Communication Confidence says that even as a first timer you will get 80% of all you need to know to make you a valued conversation partner